Can’t start your Mazda due to a faulty crankshaft position sensor? Learn how to fix it by following the procedures below.

-Common symptoms of bad Mazda crankshaft position sensor include:
+Common symptoms of a bad Mazda crankshaft position sensor include:

 - Mazda won’t start